 COMMENT 'Product information table';

-7. Modify Table Properties
+10. Modify Table Properties

 Set or modify table properties such as data lifecycle (TTL) and Time Travel retention period:

-ALTER TABLE <table_name> SET PROPERTIES ('key'='value');
+ALTER TABLE <table_name> SET PROPERTIES ('<key>'='<value>');

-Supported Properties:
+Supported Built-in Properties:

 Property